Skip to content

 ## Sticking with sequences, integers, and big integers

-For Internet-facing consumer apps with high growth, like social media, click tracking, sensor data, telemetry collection types of apps, or when migrating an existing database with 100s of millions or billions of rows, then it makes sense to start with “bigint” (int8), 64 bit, 8 byte integer primary keys.
+For Internet-facing consumer apps with expected high growth, like social media, click tracking, sensor data, telemetry collection types of apps, or when migrating an existing medium or large database with 100s of millions or billions of rows, then it makes sense to start with `bigint` (int8), 64-bit, 8-byte integer primary keys.

 One tactic I’ve used when working with UUID v4 random values where sorting is happening, is to provide more memory to sort operations.

-To do that in Postgres, we can change the work_mem setting.
-This setting can be change database wide, at the session level, or even for individual queries.
+To do that in Postgres, we can change the `work_mem` setting.
+This setting can be changed for the whole database, a session, or even for individual queries.
+Check out [Configuring work_mem in Postgres](https://www.pgmustard.com/blog/work-mem) on PgMustard.

-In Postgres 17, the pg_uuidv7 extension can be used to generate UUID v7 values.
-Fortunately in Postgres 18 scheduled for released in Fall 2025, UUID v7 values can be generated natively without extensions.
+As of this writing, one option to generate UUID V7s in Postgres is to use the `pg_uuidv7` extension.
+In Postgres 18 scheduled for release in Fall 2025, UUID v7 values can be generated natively without extensions.

-If you have an existing UUID v4 filled database and can’t afford a costly migration to another data type, then at least beginning to populate new values using UUID v7 will help somewhat.
+If you have an existing UUID v4 filled database and can't afford a costly migration to another primary key data type, then starting to populate new values using UUID v7 will help somewhat.

-Fortunately the binary “uuid” data type in Postgres can be used regardless of whether you’re storing V4 or V7 UUIDs.
+Fortunately the binary `uuid` data type in Postgres can be used whether you're storing V4 or V7 UUID values.

 ## Closing Thoughts

-- UUIDs were not meant to be used for security, per the original UUID RFC authors.
+- UUID v4 values are not meant to be secure despite their randomness, per the UUID RFC spec.

 Do you see any errors or have any suggested improvements?
 Please [contact me](/contact).
 Thanks for reading!